Select a language:

 Enforcement Operation graphic

-Stanton, Ca. (June 5, 2025): Orange County Sheriff’s Department will have extra officers on patrol Saturday, June 7, in the City of Stanton looking specifically for violations made by drivers and motorcycle riders.
+Lake Forest, Calif.
+(Nov.
+22, 2025): The Orange County Sheriff’s Department will have extra officers on patrol Saturday, Nov.
+24, in the City of Lake Forest looking specifically for violations made by drivers and motorcycle riders.

 The top primary crash factors for motorcycles are unsafe speed, improper turning, right-of-way violations, driving under the influence and unsafe lane changes.
 Speeding is the most common factor, accounting for nearly a third of all crashes in the state.